wp-plugins/threewp-broadcast/readme.txt

 = SEO support =

 * Permalinks of child posts (also see Permalinks plugin in the Premium Pack)
-* Canonical URLs of child posts
+* Canonical URLs of child posts.

+For those who have Yoast's Wordpress SEO plugin installed, if the Broadcast's canonical URL is selected (which will point to the parent post), it will simultaneously disable Yoast's canonical link.
+This will prevent search engine penalties.

 = Other features =